The Changes In Creative Work & Entrepreneurship

 Emerging Industrial Capitalism and Creative Work

 At some point, a few people figured out that it was far more productive to consolidate the creation of items into ever larger locations.
 Having one blacksmith create discrete items in discrete locations was incredibly inefficient; it was far better to have five blacksmiths in one location making five different items.
-Even better, it was better to have the blacksmiths work on different parts of the same item, since each blacksmith would then only have to know how to make one piece of the item and they could become particularly adept at making that one piece.
-And if we can bring on other people to acquire the resources they needed, and to fuel their fires, and to sell their products, then they could focus on creating that one piece.
+It was even better to have the blacksmiths work on different parts of the same item, since each blacksmith would then only have to know how to make one piece of the item and they could become particularly adept at making that one piece.
+And if they could bring in other people to acquire the resources they needed, and to fuel their fires, and to sell their products, then they could focus on creating that one piece.

 Where there was once a single blacksmith, perhaps with apprentices who learned the full art of smithing, there were increasingly larger teams of people that focused on one aspect or the other of the creative process.
 And creatives began to accept that their role was to learn the skills to be employable by someone else rather than learn the skills to employ themselves and start their own ventures.

 Things changed yet again once we mechanized the process of creating items.
-We removed ourselves from the actual creative processes and instead pushed buttons and pulled levers on machines, while others supervised the pushing of buttons and pulling of levers.
+We removed ourselves from the actual creative processes and instead pushed buttons and pulled levers on machines, while other people supervised the pushing of buttons and pulling of levers.

-Notice the trend here: the creative person has been increasingly removed from both what she’s created and who she’s selling to.
+Notice the trend here: the creative person has been increasingly removed from both what she’s created and whom she’s selling to.
 To be creative in this context is to focus on increasingly smaller tasks and to play your part in the larger creative structure that you’re a part of.
-Most disturbingly, loving what you’re making is difficult and not necessary, since you’re only seeing a smart part of the product and you don’t get to see the effect it has on the people who get the product and what matters is not how much you love the product, but how well you’re able to channel your creativity in a way that benefits your employer.
-Loving your work does have a positive affect on your ability to produce, but the love is only valuable inasmuch as it helps you produce and continue working for that employer.
+Most disturbingly, loving what you’re making is difficult and not necessary, since you’re seeing only a small part of the product and you don’t get to see the effect it has on the people who get the product, and what matters is not how much you love the product but how well you’re able to channel your creativity in a way that benefits your employer.
+Loving your work does have a positive effect on your ability to produce, but the love is valuable only inasmuch as it helps you produce and continue working for that employer.

 Another interesting trend here is that there were certain types of creative work that were less susceptible to aggregation than others.
-The “trades” were very quickly subsumed in emerging industrial capitalism since they were practical (i.e. easily sellable) and easily reproducible (once you figure out how to make a nail with a machine, your effort is then focused on resources, labor, and distribution instead of creation).
-The humanistic creative skills (visual art, drama, music, writing, etc.) were neither practical nor easily reproducible so remained safe for a few hundred years, yet even these skills were aggregated first within academia and, later, studios, labels, and literary and performing arts agencies evolved along with the technology that made sharing the creative products easier.
+The “trades” were very quickly subsumed in emerging industrial capitalism since they were practical (i.e., easily sellable) and easily reproducible (once you figured out how to make a nail with a machine, your effort was then focused on resources, labor, and distribution instead of creation).
+The humanistic creative skills (visual art, drama, music, writing, etc.) were neither practical nor easily reproducible, so remained safe for a few hundred years; yet even these skills were aggregated first within academia and, later, in studios, labels, and literary and performing arts agencies, which evolved along with the technology that made sharing the creative products easier.

 Coming Back Full Circle